CodeForPittsburgh/food-access-map-data/README.md

 Any new prep script also needs to be added to the source_r_scripts.R or source_python_scripts.py files in the same prep_source_scripts directory.
 The source scripts control what prep scripts are run to update the full dataset.

+# Training the Deduplication Data Sets
+Because we are combining multiple data sets, we utilize a deduplication process to identify and resolve possible duplicates.

+The "training set", which is used to train the deduplication program in what is and is not likely to be a duplicate, is located [here](https://github.com/CodeForPittsburgh/food-access-map-data/tree/master/data_prep_scripts/deduper_training_data).
+Adding to the training data primarily consists of added cases of address strings that are duplicates, as well as cases of address strings that aren't.
+To train new data, you can utilize the IPython Notebook located [here](https://github.com/CodeForPittsburgh/food-access-map-data/blob/master/data_prep_scripts/Train_new_deduplication_data.ipynb).

 # Extra Resources

 ## For An Introduction to R and RStudio